Non-fixation for Biased Activated Random Walks: Particle-wise construction

 \section{Particle-wise construction}

-Consider a representation of the ARW process where each particle is individually labeled, so that it can be ``followed'' through time, similarly to the informal description at the beginning of the paper.
-Such a \emph{particle-wise} process encapsulates the process $(\eta_t)_{t \ge 0}$ by merely counting particles present at each site, but also contains significantly more information and enables the use of different techniques.
-The existence of a fully labeled ARW process however does not seem to follow from standard results on particle systems, or to have been considered before.
-Let us set definitions and give a statement of existence.
+Consider a representation of the ARW process where each particle is individually labeled, so that it can be followed through time, similarly to the informal description at the Introduction.
+Such a labeled process determines the unlabeled evolution $(\eta_t)_{t \ge 0}$, by simply counting particles present at each site, but also contains significantly more information.

 Given an initial condition $\eta_0$, each particle is assigned a label $(x,i)$ where $x\in \Z^d$ is the initial location and $i\in\{1,\ldots,\eta_0(x)\}$ distinguishes between particles starting at the same site.
-The randomness is not attached to the sites as in the previous construction, but to the particles instead.
+The randomness will not be attached to the sites as in the previous sections, but to the particles instead.

 \paragraph{Particle-wise randomness.}